-SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR THE FINANCIAL YEAR 2018
+SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR THE FINANCIAL YEAR 2019

-This statement is made by CHRISTIE'S INTERNATIONAL PLC on behalf of itself, CHRISTIE MANSON & WOODS LIMITED and CHRISTIE'S PRIVATE SALES LIMITED (together, "Christie's") pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 in respect of the financial year ended 31 December 2018.
+This statement is made by CHRISTIE'S INTERNATIONAL PLC on behalf of itself and its wholly owned subsidiary CHRISTIE MANSON & WOODS LIMITED (together, "Christie's") pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 in respect of the financial year ended 31 December 2019.

-Each of the above-mentioned group undertakings have in the 2018 financial year (or have had in the preceding year) an annual turnover in excess of the threshold of £36 million set by the Modern Slavery Act 2015.
+Each of the above-mentioned group undertakings have in the 2019 financial year an annual turnover in excess of the threshold of £36 million set by the Modern Slavery Act 2015.